TaygaHoshi/tt-project/Content/Combat.md

 A creature can only have one turn within one round, even if the creature is next in initiative order.

 ## Ability Durations
-+ Effects of abilities with a duration of one or more rounds trigger and end during the recipient's turns:
++ Effects of abilities with a duration of one or more "hits" trigger and end during the recipient's turns:
-	+ If a creature is bleeding for one round, they will take bleeding damage at the start of their next turn and the bleeding ends, even if their turn was within the round.
+	+ If a creature is bleeding for one hit, they will take bleeding damage at the start of their next turn and the bleeding ends.
-	+ If the bleeding has a duration of two or more rounds, then the duration will be reduced by one when the bleeding damage happens.
+	+ If the bleeding has a duration of two or more hits, then one hit will be spent when the bleeding damage happens.
-	+ Similarly, effects such as low morale, stunned, disoriented and immobilized will finish at the end of the recipient's turn if they reached the end of their duration.
-+ Lasting area of effect abilities, summoning spells and similar abilities start and end during the turns of their owners.
++ Effects of abilities with a duration of one or more "rounds" end at the start of the turns of their owners.

 # Action Types and Timing
 Each turn takes approximately 10 seconds in game.